 Draft model of the Sugar Cube House

-We also offer general 3D modelling for producing renderings, animations and fully interactive models both as part of our architectural projects and also as a separate service.
+We also offer general 3D modeling for producing renderings, animations, and fully interactive models both as part of our architectural projects and also as a separate service.
 SketchUp Pro is a major part of how we design and it often empowers our clients to get their hands dirty by downloading models, exploring, and trying out layouts or different types of furniture.

 Detail of One Mayfair produced for Partytecture

 10K Design uses SketchUp Pro on nearly all of our projects, particularly in the early stages.
 We also use it to work out details at the construction stage, both as a design and communication tool.
 Our workflow normally involves obtaining an Ordnance Survey or site survey plans in DWG or DXF format; we use these as the basis for trying out some ideas within CAD.
 We try to boil these ideas into a series of polylines that can be easily transformed into faces with the minimum number of edges when imported into SketchUp Pro.
 Once imported, we push/pull objects and we develop or download required components, building the model into a complex and highly accurate representation of the space.